WanjikuSofia/my-project/technical_implementaion.md

 Replace placeholders (boutique name, specialty, business logic) for your project.
 Add screenshots, test result tables, and draw diagrams for visual sections.

-This implementation documentation provides a clear blueprint for actual coding, deployment, and future maintenance or academic review[^1].